Strategic Alignment is Important

 The Organizational Elements Required for Strategic Alignment

-A good strategy guides the entire organization, provides rationales for resource allocation, and sharpens decision-making at every level.
-A bad strategy creates ambiguity and opens the door to politics, bad choices, and lower performance.
+A good strategy guides the entire organization, provides rationales for resource allocation, and sharpens decision-making A bad strategy creates ambiguity and opens the door to workplace politics, bad choices, and lower performance.

 Three Steps to Make Strategic Alignment a High Priority